Dr. Lynn E. Broaddus, PhD, MBA, President, Broadview Collaborative, Inc.

 Mr. Foskett has been a corporate attorney since 1985.
 His experience includes business planning, contract negotiation, mergers and acquisitions, asset purchase and sales, venture capital financing, public and private offers of stock and debt instruments, long-term debt offerings under indentures, tax exempt industrial revenue bond transactions, commercial loan transactions, power supply contracts and power plant project financing and energy services contracts.
 He advises clients through all phases of business planning and expansion, including start-up phase, corporate structuring and integration of succession planning.
 His clients include energy, software and financial services companies.
 A seasoned negotiator, Walter has significant experience in a wide variety of contract negotiation, drafting and administration, strategic business planning and risk management.
 Prior to co-founding Burke & Foskett in 1996, Walter was a partner at McDermott, Will & Emery, where he maintained a corporate and securities law practice specializing in the energy and electric utility arenas.
 He has provided legal advice to municipal utilities, major electric utilities and their regulated and unregulated subsidiaries.
 From 2007 to 2013, he was also the General Counsel of World Energy, a global biofuels company.
 He was a member of the Hingham Municipal Light Board, the governing body that has oversight responsibility for a municipally owned electric utility in Hingham, Massachusetts from 1995 to 2015 and served on the Board of Directors of Energy New England, an energy cooperative founded in 1998 by members of the public power community where he continues to be outside counsel to the company.
 Walter received a BA from Boston College, a MBA from Babson College, and a JD from Boston University School of Law.

-Presently Associate Vice Chancellor Water Technology Research and Development, and Founding Dean of the School of Freshwater Sciences, University of Wisconsin Milwaukee, he is leading the establishment of new water research programs for industry and the environment.
+Presently CTO of the Water Council, former Associate Vice Chancellor Water Technology Research and Development, and Founding Dean of the School of Freshwater Sciences, University of Wisconsin Milwaukee, he is leading the establishment of new water research programs for industry and the environment.
 His career has covered the full range of environmental management from water resources and pollution control through to new environmental technologies, covering all aspects of measurement, management policy and strategic analysis.
 His research and interests cover all aspects of new technology, and water resource management from research and planning to large-scale operations.
 Dr. Garman has served as both an executive and non-executive director for private and listed companies.
 He has been on boards and as an advisor for small private companies and water utilities.
 His experience as Managing Director of the Environmental Biotechnology Cooperative Research Center cemented his commitment to the use of applied molecular methods for environmental protection and applications in industry and the community.

 Dr. Andrew Jacque, PhD, Chief Scientist and Founder, Water Quality Investigations